cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-homedepot.md

 :::

+## Untethering

+This is an optional step which allows the jailbreak to run automatically when your device is booted.
+This means that you won't have to re-jailbreak through the HomeDepot app after your device is turned off.

+You will have to use Cydia to install the untether.
+If you are unfamiliar with how Cydia works, please read [Using Cydia](/installing-homedepot/using-cydia.html) first, before returning to this page.

+1. Open the Cydia application
+1. Check the "Sources" tab and ensure "tihmstar's beta repo" is added
+    - If you can't find it, tap `Edit` -> `+` and enter `repo.tihmstar.net`
+1. Open the "Search" tab and enter "UntetherHomeDepot"
+1. Tap on the tweak and then tap "Install" in the top right-hand corner of the screen
+1. Confirm the installation

+Once finished, you will be prompted to reboot your device.

 You should now be jailbroken with Cydia installed on your home screen.
 You can use Cydia to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes and more.